vraravam/natsumi-browser/README.md

 ### Experiments
 - `natsumi.experiments.compact-bounce`: Adds a bounce effect to the tabs sidebar in compact mode.
-- `natsumi.sidebar.resizable-tabs`: Makes tabs horizontally resizable.
+- `natsumi.experiments.resizable-tabs`: Makes tabs horizontally resizable.
 Doesn't work that well though.

 ## FAQs
 ### "Mod xyz has a similar look as Natsumi, did they copy you?"